FFFFFFFXXXXXXX/league_record/readme.md

 <!-- ![screenshot1](https://user-images.githubusercontent.com/37913466/187545060-f97961f2-346d-48b7-bf1b-c453cbd86776.png) -->

 LeagueRecord launches minimized to the windows tray to get out of your way.
+By default Windows puts the icon into the tray-icon drawer.

 ![screenshot-tray](https://user-images.githubusercontent.com/37913466/258664950-89779fd8-293a-42ed-be8c-95443bde2490.png)

+It possible to drag the LeagueRecord icon out of the drawer (see next image).
-Right-clicking the LeagueRecord tray item opens a menu.
+Right-clicking the LeagueRecord tray-icon opens a menu.

 ![screenshot-tray-menu](https://user-images.githubusercontent.com/37913466/258588802-c91c5cee-4192-4398-8582-bad709760e48.png)